efxlve/vanilla-javascript-projects/#41 - QR Code Generator/README.md

 - The user can change the color of the QR code.
 - The user can change the background color of the QR code.
 - The user can change the size of the QR code.
+- The user can share the QR code.

 ## Screenshot
 Here we have project screenshot :